francescolonardo/CRTP-Preparation/learning_objective_15.md

 [SNIP]
 ```
+🚩

-<🔄 Alternative Step🔄>
+<🔄 Alternative Step 🔄>

-**Use the Windows Search Protocol (MS-WSP) for Coercion**
+**Coercion: Use the Windows Search Protocol (MS-WSP)**

-We can also use Windows Search Protocol for abusing Unconstrained Delegation.
+We can also exploit Windows Search Protocol for abusing unconstrained delegation.
+We can use WSPCoerce.

 Please note that the **Windows Search Service is enabled by default on client machines but not on servers**.
 For the lab, we have configured it on the domain controller.

+Note that we are not using FQDN of `dcorp-dc` with WSPCoerce.

 The traffic on TCP port 445 from student VM to `dcorp-dc` and `dcorp-dc` to `dcorp-appsrv` is required.